I can’t figure out what the D-Link intends to achieve with the DIR-X1560 EXO AX1500 Wi-Fi 6 router.

 A compact and light entry-level Wi-Fi 6 router

 The DIR-X1560 looks like a typical router with four non-removable, but swivel-able, antennas sticking up from its back and sides.
 The router is a bit smaller than the TP-Link Archer AX10 and is also slightly lighter at just 0.9 lb (410 g).

-On the back, it has the usual four Gigabit LAN port and one Gigabit WAN port.
+On the back, it has the usual four Gigabit LAN ports and one Gigabit WAN port.
 And that’s it.
 There’s nothing else of note.

-And on the underside, there’ a small label with the default Wi-Fi and network settings.
+And on the underside, there’s a small label with the default Wi-Fi and network settings.
 You’ll also find two mounting holes.